gpstar81/GPStar-proton-pack/ATTENUATOR.md

 As part of the user experience, some actions initiated on the device or as a result of using your Proton Pack will trigger haptic feedback via a piezo buzzer and a vibration motor.

-These features may be disabled by default and will need to be enabled based on user preference.
+These features can be enabled or disabled based on user preference.
 For more information on how to enable or disable these features via the device preferences, please see the [Wireless Operations](WIRELESS_OPERATION.md) guide.

 ## Web Operation